Automizy/Automizy-Email-Editor/README.md

 Responsive email
 --------------------------------------
 Responsivity is one of the most important issues when it comes to html based email.
 Users expect their email to appear perfectly on any device using any browser or email client available.
-AEE solves this problem without any effort, all the edited emails are fully resposive.
+AEE solves this problem without any effort, all the edited emails are fully responsive.

 Edit emails on your mobile device
 --------------------------------------
 As we mentioned before, responsivity is one of the main concerns.
-Not only the emails, but even the editor itself if fully responsive and mobile compatible.
-You are able to edit and send your emails on the go, using the drag&drop feature.
+Not only the emails, but even the editor itself is fully responsive and mobile compatible.
+You are able to edit your emails using the drag&drop feature on the go.

 Easy integration
 --------------------------------------